jeremytrips/django_base_project/README.md

 - IsActive
 You can always add or disable some in the settings.py file.

-As we have said before every functionalities has been implemented in a FESTful architecture.
+As we have said before, every functionalities has been implemented in a RESTful architecture.
-For now user functionalities are:
+For now, user functionalities are:
 - User registration
 - User email verification
 - User deleting